pricardo03/azure-docs.es-es/articles/search/query-simple-syntax.md

 ## <a name="boolean-operators-and-or-not"></a>Operadores booleanos (AND, OR, NOT)

-Puede incrustar los operadores en una cadena de consulta para crear un amplio conjunto de criterios en el que se encuentran los documentos coincidentes.
+Puede insertar operadores en una cadena de consulta para crear un conjunto enriquecido de criterios en los que se encuentran los documentos coincidentes.

 ### <a name="and-operator-"></a>Operador AND `+`